 This concept precedes online video – I highly doubt more than 4 million Snuggies would have been sold if the makers relied on a print ad campaign that advertised a fleece blanket with arms.
 No, it was the commercials that showed how comfortable you could be in a fleece that allowed you to have your arm free to change the television channel.

-Studies have shown that the average page view time for a webpage is 33 seconds.
+Studies have shown (link no longer available) that the average page view time for a webpage is 33 seconds.
 Without time to waste, videos get straight to the point and, due to their visual and auditory nature, are able to convey more information per second than other methods.

 Videos aren’t just for showcasing new products and services – they also create a great customer service option for existing customers.

 Earlier this year, AT&T began offering a video bill to all new wireless customers, which details all bill charges.
-After the videos were introduced, per Gigaom.com, the company reported fewer calls to its customer service call centers, and surveys showed that 90 percent of customers found the videos helpful.
+After the videos were introduced, per Gigaom.com (link no longer available), the company reported fewer calls to its customer service call centers, and surveys showed that 90 percent of customers found the videos helpful.

 As more customers realize how helpful videos can be (and how much time they can save), the demand for video will grow even stronger.
 Videos are becoming just as expected in customer service as a social media presence and a customer service phone number.